ExpresspaySa/expresspay-ios-sdk-framework/README.md

 Add to the `Podfile`:

 ```
-pod 'ExpressPaySDK'
+pod 'ExpressPaySDK' #Note: Currently adding ExpressPaySDK as pod dependency is not available)
 ```

 Latest version is: ![](https://cocoapod-badges.herokuapp.com/v/ExpressPaySDK/badge.png)

-Also, it is possible to download the latest artifact from the [releases page](https://github.com/ExpresspaySa/expresspay-ios-sdk/releases).
+Also, it is possible to download the latest artifact from the [releases page](https://github.com/ExpresspaySa/expresspay-ios-sdk-framework/releases).

 ## Sample